muathali/notes/docs/light/fcp.md

 While you probably won't have any trouble triggering the Roll operation, the Trim tool still actually allows you to perform a regular one-point trim operation — you just have to be more specific about where you place the mouse.
 As you move toward the center of where two edits meet, the cursor switches to indicate a two-point Roll, but if you move a little further toward either side, the cursor will change back to indicate a regular one-point trim

-To select two points for a Roll edit `press \` this selects both Out and In points around the playhead.
+To select two points for a Roll edit `press \` this selects both Out and In points around the play head.
 The `\` key is to the right of `[` and `]` on North American keyboards, so it's physically nearby.
 It's entirely up to you if you prefer a hybrid mouse/keyboard approach or the keyboard-only way instead, but if you would prefer to hover with the mouse and then switch to the keyboard, be sure to activate Snapping (N)

 ### Using a Slip edit